 "Go ahead then."

-Petra watched Gwen's astral form tap into the Elemental Plane of Lightning, filling her mana conduits with vivid electricity.
+Bit by bit, her Astral Form tapped into the Elemental Plane of Lightning, filling her mana conduits with vivid electricity.
 The mana coalesced in her torso, then flooded forth as the spell manifested.

 Like a pressurised pool of liquid finding escape, the lightning-charged mana escaped from the crucible of her Astral Body, becoming a controlled arc of plasma which traversed toward its target destination, then imploded before rapidly expanding outwards, first as a semi-dome sphere, then as a burst of static electricity.